rhysmoggs/ms1-bakes-by-noemie/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   This README.md document was based on CI's template, found [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md)

 ### Media